Robotix22/edk2-vili/README.md

 # EDK2 UEFI Firmware For Xiaomi 11T Pro

+## Note

+I dont work on this repo anymore.
+More UEFI work for this Device [here](https://github.com/Robotix22/MU-vili)
 ## Warning

 You need to use your own FDT File from /sys/firmware or otherwise it may not boot